IBM-Cloud/docs-services/README.md

 Welcome to the [docs-services repository](https://github.com/IBM-Bluemix/docs-services/tree/master/services) where you will create documentation for your service to be added to the Bluemix doc app.

 After it is created, your folder in the docs-services repository must contain two files:
-* A Getting Started template that is always named index.md
+* A [Getting Started template](https://github.com/IBM-Bluemix/docs-services/blob/staging/getting_started_template/index.md) that is always named [index.md]
-* A toc file that has no file extension, which creates some of the page structure
+* A [toc file](https://github.com/IBM-Bluemix/docs-services/blob/staging/toc) that has no file extension, which creates some of the page structure

 **Important:** These files are required.
 You can link to any of your existing documentation using the related links in the toc file and you can add additional files, as needed.

 These files are sourced in Markdown, a lightweight markup language, and managed in GitHub.

-The Bluemix doc app builds all 3rd party service Markdown source from this location for all regions.
+The Bluemix doc app builds all 3rd party service Markdown files from this GitHub location for all regions.

 ## Prerequisites
 Before getting started on your content, you will need to get a GitHub ID (https://github.com) and provide it to the IBM liaison who will enable write access to your GitHub folder.
 You will also provide the IBM liaison with your official service name and the Bluemix catalog category it belongs in.

 ## Using the getting started template (Required)
-The getting started template and the guideline comments it contains provide a consistent look and feel to the service documentation within the Bluemix platform.
-The product documentation provided for a service should enable users to quickly determine that they want your service and then quickly get up and running.
-Any Supplemental information you choose to add should be task-based and support the productive use of the service.
+The getting started template (and using the guideline comments it contains) provide a consistent look and feel to the documentation for all of the service across the Bluemix platform.
+The product documentation provided for a service should enable your potential users to quickly determine that they want your service and then quickly get up and running with it.
+Any supplemental information you choose to add should be task-based and it should support the productive use of the service.

 ### Using the Copyright and Last Updated header (Required)
 Both the span of years your content has been published across, and the last date that you updated your content is included at the top of the getting started template.
 It must apper in your file in exactly the format shown in the following example: